Table of Contents

 Who or what determines the value of crypto currencies?

 The traditional forex and stock markets are therefore much safer to speculate on.
 But frankly also less fun.
 Within crypto trading, it’s just what the public thinks the underlying product is worth.
 This makes speculating on crypto currencies often an emotional affair, which can cause the price to fluctuate greatly.
-It happens daily that one can earn thousands of dollars worth of Bitcoin, but also lose!
+One can earn thousands of dollars worth of Bitcoin, but also lose!

 The value of a currency depends mainly on the confidence of the investor in the team and product behind the crypto currency.
 This trust is in turn influenced by developments such as a product launch, an update for certain software and/or the rollout of smart contracts.
 Often such developments then also lead to a price increase for the currency, as the technology behind it becomes “more valuable”.